editablejs/editable/README.md

 ### packages/event-emitter

-A simple event handler, with a slight difference that the bound event returns `false` in the process to interrupt subsequent event firing.
+A simple event handler, with a slight difference, the bound event returning non-undefined in processing can interrupt subsequent event firing.

 ### packages/model